-- Generally, however, the amount of your monthly DPP tuition credit can be lowered in any given month if one or more of the following
+Generally, however, the amount of your monthly DPP tuition credit can be lowered in any given month if one or more of the following circumstances occurs:

-- You child is absent for 11 or more days.
+- Your child is absent for 11 or more days.

 - Your child has excessive late drop-off or early pick-ups.